 We are partnered with three face-to-face fundraising organizations across Canada: Globalfaces Direct, Public Outreach and TNI The Network Inc. For their safety and yours, each uses contactless sign-up methods.

 If signing up on the spot with a door-to-door Globalfaces Direct fundraiser, donor information will be captured securely on a tablet device and then confirmed via phone by their call centre.
-Their contact number is 888-539-6913.
+You may receive a call from any of the following numbers as it relates to your CNIB monthly donation (888-539-6913, 1-833-471-1137 or 647-943-0840).

 If signing up with a Public Outreach fundraiser at the door or in the street, fundraisers will capture donation details via their secure tablet device.